Get the FireSmart App

 - Maintaining and choosing fire-resistant landscaping around your house

 Fire is a reality in the boreal ecosystem in and around Whitehorse.
 For millennia, fire was a natural occurrence that helped recycle nutrients and encourage diverse species.
+Learn more about why nature needs wildfires in this video.

 As the population and structures near wildland areas increased, so did fire suppression.
 Our forests got older and older, and are now dominated by dry, mature conifers, and littered with deadfall.
 Wildfire risk has therefore increased.